dowpm/exceptional-realty/README.md

+Exceptional Realty Group Website
+---

+# Description

-Exceptional Realty Group Website his is an example site for the Intro to Front-End Web Development course at the Flatiron School
+This is an example site for the Intro to Front-End Web Development course at the Flatiron School

+# Contact

+email: macdowell@noukod.com